cscart/docs/en/user_guide/addons/customer_to_vendor_communication/set_up_communication.rst

 #.
 Click the name of the **Vendor** user group.

 #.
-In the **Customer privileges** set the **Message center: customer-to-vendor communication** to *Can view only*.
+In the **Customer privileges**, set the **Message center: customer-to-vendor communication** to *Can view only*.
 If you choose the *No access* option, the vendors will not even be able to read messages from the customers.

 #.
 Click **Save**.